max-pfeiffer/dynamic-dns-update-client/README.md

 [![Pipeline](https://github.com/max-pfeiffer/dynamic-dns-update-client/actions/workflows/pipeline.yml/badge.svg)](https://github.com/max-pfeiffer/dynamic-dns-update-client/actions/workflows/pipeline.yml)

 # Dynamic DNS Update Client
-A CLI tool for updating the IP address for dynamic DNS providers.
+A CLI tool for updating the IP address at dynamic DNS providers.

+Instead of supporting any dynamic DNS provider in the world (like almost any other tool I found), this CLI tool aims to be a flexible tool kit.
+Using it, you can put together a solution which works for 90% of the use cases.

 It obtains the current IP address by calling one the following IP address services using a HTTP GET request:
 * [ipfy](https://www.ipify.org/)